MYKatz/OddsAndEnds/README.md

 # OddsAndEnds
-Miscellaneous things that I do.
-Probably completely useless.
+Usually things that other people ask me to do for them.